ryuan/ar-video-recorder/README.md

 While using the app, provide the app your permission to access the camera, microphone, and photo library whenever asked - this is a camera app, after all.

-Once the new recording view slidesup, you can toggle between the 10-second video and live photo mode using the smaller left button.
-The option button switches from live photo and video sign to indicate what the current mode is.
+Once the recording view slides up, you can toggle between recording a 10-second video or live photo by clicking the bottom-left icon button.
+This option button switches between live photo and video icons to indicate the current recording mode.

-Note that the AR object is geolocated relative to the device, so you can walk up to it if it feels too far away.
-You can stand behind it when recording.
+You can swipe left or right on the entire screen to switch between the 3 AR objects - fighter jet, walking fox, and seeing-eye drone.
+To verify which swipe was registered, you can check on terminal to see what's printed.
+The icon on the bottom-right of the screen reflects which AR model is presented.
+Note that you may have to physically turn around to "find" the model in space.

 Once ready, click on the main record button to start shooting.
 A progress ring appears with a highlighter to indicate how much recording time is left.
 The option button is disabled while recording.
 Once it's done, a UIAlert will pop up only if the recording session was a success and the file was saved to your photo library.